ashishsingh1331/expense-tracker-mobile-app/.github/branching-policy.md

 Automation
 - Use `./scripts/create-task-branch-local.sh` to create correctly named local branches.
+- By default the script will NOT make commits.
+Use the `--commit` flag to create an initial commit automatically.

+Examples
+- Create a branch locally without committing:
+   ./scripts/create-task-branch-local.sh T017 "manual entry"
+- Create a branch and make an initial empty commit:
+   ./scripts/create-task-branch-local.sh T017 "manual entry" --commit

 Notes
 - This file documents the local-branch-first workflow enforced by the project.
 Remote push is an explicit, manual step.